RayHightower/rayhightower.github.com/source/_posts/2013-02-12-automatic-ctags-with-rubymotion-and-vim.markdown

 alias mmotion="mmotion.command"
 ```

-#### Taking the Script for a Spin
+#### Taking the  for a Spin
-Now we can build a new RubyMotion app called `NewApp` with these
+Now we can build a new RubyMotion app called `NewApp` with these results:
-results:

 ``` bash
 ~/Code/Ruby/RubyMotion$ mmotion NewApp